box/developer.box.com/guides/api-calls/api-versioning-strategy.md

 </Message>

+## AI agent configuration versioning

+The aim of [AI agent](g://box-ai/ai-agents) versioning is to provide developers with more control of model version management and to ensure the consistency of the responses.
+The following points apply regarding the agent versioning:

+- Each model snapshot is supported for 12 months, unless there are factors outside of Box's control.
+For example, a Large Language Model may get deprecated.
+- A model snapshot is available unless a new, stable model version is released A 6-month window is provided to test and transition to the new snapshot.

 ## Support policy and deprecation information

 When new versions of the Box APIs and Box SDKs are released, earlier versions will be retired.
 Box marks a version as `deprecated` at least 24 months before retiring it.
 In other words, a deprecated version cannot become end-of-life